Black Lives Matter.

 An idea so straightforward, yet it's one of the most hotly debated across dinner tables, news panels and your social media feed, with responses such as "all lives matter" being bandied about.

 Which, of course, is the point.
-All lives do and should matter, but it's the Black ones that are currently under attack, as the death of George Floyd once again made painfully clear.
+All lives do and should matter, but it's the Black ones that are historically under attack, as the death of George Floyd last summer once again made painfully clear.

-Nor does saying that Black lives matter mean that other causes are being tossed aside, as E!'s Nina Parker reasoned, explaining why she remains flummoxed by the "All lives matter" messaging that continues to flood her social media feed.
-"It's insane to me," she said in a Daily Pop discussion last week, "because...if we're marching for AIDS, there aren't people coming in with posters that say, 'What about cancer?'"
+Nor does saying that Black lives matter mean that other causes are being tossed aside, as E!'s Nina Parker reasoned, explaining why she remained flummoxed by the "All lives matter" messaging that continued to flood her social media feed.
+"It's insane to me," she said in a June Daily Pop discussion, "because...if we're marching for AIDS, there aren't people coming in with posters that say, 'What about cancer?'"

 It's long past time to listen to those at the forefront of this years-old movement.
-And in the wake of yet another devastating loss, many experienced voices are offering their views and sharing their accounts.
+As we embark on another Black History Month, countless voices are offering their views on why it's so important that we all spend the next 28 days (and beyond) educating ourselves.
+And they're spotting us the first lesson by sharing their lived experiences.
 Read their takes, absorb, learn.

 "E! stands in solidarity with the black community against systemic racism and oppression experienced every day in America," the network said in a statement on May 31.
 "We owe it to our black staff, talent, production partners and viewers to demand change and accountability.
 To be silent is to be complicit. #BlackLivesMatter."